Rebeccacharles/ReliQora-AI/README.md

 V1.0.0 uses **independently generated synthetic telemetry data** to demonstrate the machine learning workflow.

-The dashboard provides a **real-time-style simulation** rather than a connection to live production telemetry.
+The dashboard provides an **interactive monitoring simulation** rather than a connection to live production telemetry.

 The current release is intended as a learning and portfolio implementation of an application reliability prediction workflow.